What type of financial aid can I receive?

 When should I complete/renew my FAFSA?

-You should complete/renew your FAFSA annually; however, it is recommended that you complete your current tax forms prior to filing your FAFSA, so that you can retrieve your tax information directly on the FAFSA website.
-This option on your FAFSA will be available between seven and 10 business days after you have submitted your federal tax return.
+You should complete/renew your FAFSA annually any time after October 1st.
+It is recommended you retrieve your tax information directly on the FAFSA website.
 The recommended date to complete the FAFSA is by March 1 of each year.

 What is an award letter and when will I receive mine?